Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Introduction

+In the classical linear algebra setting, the input matrix $\mat A$ is fully materialized and the process that constructs $\mat A$ is irrelevant.
+Our database setting is different: {\em $\mat A$ is not materialized and instead defined symbolically by the join of the relations in the input database.
+Our goal is to compute the QR decomposition of $\mat A$ without explicitly constructing $\mat A$.} This is desirable in case $\mat A$ is larger than the input database.
+By pushing the decomposition past the join down to the input relations, the runtime improvement is proportional to the size gap between the materialized join output and the input database.
 This database setting has been used before for learning over relational data~\cite{Olteanu:Learning:2020}.
 Joins are used to construct the training dataset from all available data sources and are unselective by design (the more labelled samples available for training, the better).
 This is not only the case for many-to-many joins; even key-fkey joins may lead to large (number of values in the) output, where data functionally determined by a key in a relation is duplicated in the join output as many times as this key appears in the join output.
-By avoiding the materialization of this large data matrix and pushing the learning task past the joins, learning can be much faster than over the materialized matrix~\cite{Olteanu:Learning:2020}.
-Prior instances of this setting include pushing sum aggregates past joins~\cite{Larson,FAQ} and eager confidence computation in probabilistic databases~\cite{lazyeager-pdb}.
+By avoiding the materialization of this large data matrix and by pushing the learning task past the joins, learning can be much faster than over the materialized matrix~\cite{Olteanu:Learning:2020}.
+Prior instances of this setting include pushing sum aggregates past joins~\cite{Larson,FAQ} and the computation of query probability in probabilistic databases~\cite{lazyeager-pdb}.